HNringane/digital-portfolio-PRP370S/reflections/business_communication.md

 **Result:**
-1. The email effectively communicated the problem, allowing my supervisors to understand and address the issue.
+1.The email effectively communicated the problem, allowing my supervisors to understand and address the issue.
 This demonstrated my ability to write professional, clear, and structured workplace communication, as well as my initiative in resolving problems.